 2.1.2 Preparation of Micro-nutrient Solution

-To accomplish this treatment, micronutrients such as Pottasium chloride (KCl), Zinc Sulphate (ZnSO4), Copper Sulphate (CuSO4), Boric Acid (H3BO3), Magnesium Chloride + Zinc Sulphate (MgCl2 + ZnSO4), Magnesium Chloride (MgCl2) respectively were used.
+To accomplish this treatment, micronutrients such as Potassium chloride (KCl), Zinc Sulphate (ZnSO4), Copper Sulphate (CuSO4), Boric Acid (H3BO3), Magnesium Chloride + Zinc Sulphate (MgCl2 + ZnSO4), Magnesium Chloride (MgCl2) respectively were used.
 The micronutrient compounds were put in separate beakers.
 0.5% solution was prepared by adding 1g of micronutrient compound in 200ml distilled water.
 The seeds of okra were soaked in the solution for 8 hours, seeds were removed and shade dried, seeds were sown on experimental site.

 2.1.3 Preparation of Growth Hormone Solution

-To accomplish this treatment growth hormone such as Gibberellic Acid (GA3) were used.
+To accomplish this treatment, growth hormone such as Gibberellic Acid (GA3) was used.
 The growth hormone compounds were put in separate beakers.
 0.5% solution was prepared by adding 1g of growth hormone compound in 200ml distilled water.
 The seeds of okra were soaked in the solution for 8 hours, seeds were removed and shade dried, seeds were sown on experimental site.

 RESULTS AND DISCUSSION

-The data recorded on growth and yield attributing traits of okra viz, Field emergence, Plant height (30, 60 & 90 DAS), Days to 50% flowering, Number of leaves (30 & 60 DAS), Capsule length, Seed yield per hectare, Seed yield per hectare have been presented below in table 1.
+The data recorded on growth and yield attributing traits of okra viz, Field emergence, Plant height (30, 60 & 90 DAS), Days to 50% flowering, Number of leaves (30 & 60 DAS), Capsule length, Seed yield per hectare and Fruit yield per hectare have been presented below in table 1.
 Analysis of variance revealed that the difference among eleven treatments were significant for seedling parameters and growth and yield parameters given below.

 3.1 Field Emergence (%)

-The data recorded on field emergence are presented in table 1 and figure 1.
-The mean erformance of field emergence ranged from 62.50% to 91.67% with mean value of 77.27%.
+The data recorded on field emergence are presented in table 1.
+The mean performance of field emergence ranged from 62.50% to 91.67% with mean value of 77.27%.
 The highest percent of field emergence 91.67% was reported in T7 (Gibberellic Acid), followed by 87.5% in T10 (Trichoderma) and 83.33% in T4 (Boric Acid), while lowest percent of field emergence 62.5% was reported in T0 (Control).
 Similar findings were reported by Ullah Arshad (2002).

 Plant Height (cm) at 30 DAS